sisihagen/website/content/en/blog/2019/china-the-next-enemy-image.md

 Of course, Western politicians and media have a different view on this.
 The Mirror titled The Chinese white paper "China's military strategy-staged peacefulness" and wrote about it:

 > For example, China accuses the United States and its allies of increasing insecurity in Asia with their military action.
 "The Chinese leadership is trying to turn the tide of the war and is giving the US as an Aggressor, which messes up the global fabric," says Legarda.
 The US would specifically strengthen its "military alliances in the Asia-Pacific region" and expand the presence of its armed forces, according to the White Paper.
-This will make the security situation "more complex“
+This will make the security situation "more complex"

 Only why is China supposed to"turn the spit"?
 What is wrong with the Chinese statement?
 It is the United States that are becoming more and more widespread in the space, it is not China that is increasing its presence in Mexico or the Caribbean.
 And it is the US, which has just concluded a billion deal with Taiwan on arms supplies, and not China, which is equipping Mexico.